 - provide evidence-based feedback and outputs to inform workforce planning and sector investment by sponsors and support principals and teaching staff; and, contribute to the body of academic knowledge in this field.

 This project is funded by the Australian Research Council as part of the Linkage Program scheme (LP190100398).
 The administering organisation is Griffith University.
-Researchers are from Griffith University and the Queensland University of Technology.
+Researchers are from Griffith University, Southern Cross University, and the Queensland University of Technology.
 Partner Organisations are the Australian Association for Flexible and Inclusive Education (AAFIE), Jabiru Community College, and The Youth Inc. Enterprise Academy.
 Views and opinions expressed are our own and do not necessarily reflect the views of any of these organisation or officials.